-The administrative Student Conduct and Discipline Plan(s) shall be consistent with this policy, ~~including without limitation the provisions in Section 6 regarding notices of disruptive student behavior and the emergency safety intervention policies and procedures set forth in Section 18.~~ It shall also be consistent with the School's Plan for Harassment and Discrimination Free Learning, which shall be developed by the Principal in accordance with § 53G-8-802 and R277-609.
+The administrative Student Conduct and Discipline Plan(s) shall be consistent with this policy.
+It shall also be consistent with the School's Plan for Harassment and Discrimination Free Learning, which shall be developed by the Director in accordance with § 53G-8-802 and R277-609.